softprops/porteurbars/README.md

 > portable github hosted project templates. less assembly required

-Porteurbars is a command line tool for sharing and applying reusable project templates that remove tedious boilerplate.

-This allows you to spend less time in the bikeshed and more time on the road, the part that matters.
+Porteurbars is a command line tool for sharing and applying reusable project templates that remove tedious assembly boilerplate, allowing you to spend less time in the bikeshed and more time on the road.

 ## Goals

-* no runtime dependencies
+* 0 runtime dependencies
 * use existing and familiar tools: handlebars, github
 * use environment for configuration
 * fast